Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Near Dongdamen Night Market, Hualien Railway Culture Park (Eastern Railway Site) is dedicated to railway culture in Hualien and Taiwan.
 The site repurposes an old railway station on the decommissioned East Coast line built by the Japanese.

-Starbucks Shipping Container Store (星巴克 – 洄瀾門市)
+Starbucks Shipping Container Store (星巴克 – 洄瀾門市) and Promiseland

 One of the coolest Starbucks in all of Taiwan is surely the Starbucks Shipping Container Branch in Ji An township, just south of Hualien City on Nanbin Road, near where Highway 11 leads of our town and along the coast going south.